Oprah Winfrey: ‘I’m grateful for every age I’m blessed to become’

 -Nov 29, Hannah Hargrave, Living -

-In January Oprah Winfrey won’t just be ringing in a New Year she’ll be welcoming a birthday too.
-The legendary talk show host and media mogul will turn 65 and she insists every age is a magnificent milestone.
+Oprah Winfrey is a legendary talk show host and media mogul who will turn 65 and she insists every age is a magnificent milestone.

 Another year, another reason to celebrate!
 That’s Oprah’s view on getting older.
 The star has an uplifting attitude and wants all women to wear their age with pride.